Free Initial Assessment

 Medical evidence is an essential basis for your psychological injury claim.
 If you have suffered a physical injury, seek medical attention as soon as possible.
 Evidence of a psychological injury can be collected subsequently by arranging a medical assessment from a psychologist or psychiatrist.

-Other useful psychological damage evidence:
+Useful psychological damage evidence:

 • A diary – Consider keeping a diary of your symptoms.